sii-scRNA-Seq/Visual-Bioinformatics/README.md

-# Visual Bioinformatics
+# SCAMPI

-Welcome to the Visual Bioinformatics project.
+Welcome to the SCAMPI project (Single Cell Analysis Methods Presented Interactively).

 ## Starting a development version of the application
 ### Starting the back-end